 Kamarck’s comments underscore the challenges facing lawmakers and lobbyists seeking changes in the U.S. tax code.
 Every alteration creates winners and losers.
 RATE wants to broaden the base to pay for the rate cut, meaning some companies outside the coalition would pay higher taxes even with a lower statutory rate.

 Tax executives from companies that are members of the coalition, including Walt Disney Co.
-(DIS) and Ford Motor Co., are meeting with lawmakers, administration officials and congressional aides today.
+(DIS:US) and Ford Motor Co., are meeting with lawmakers, administration officials and congressional aides today.
 The meetings are part of the coalition’s efforts to emphasize revenue-neutral rate reduction and minimize discussion of specific tax breaks.

 The companies in the coalition tend to have relatively high effective tax rates and have most of their operations based in the U.S., said Edward Kleinbard, a tax-law professor at the University of Southern California.
 Companies with lower effective tax rates book their profits in low-tax countries and defer U.S. taxes by keeping their earnings overseas.